 Work out what you can afford to spend on advertising for a month or two, and then work out where to spend it.
 Digital marketing is a broad term that includes content marketing, email marketing, social media marketing and Pay-Per-Click (PPC).
 You may need to split your budget several ways depending on what strategies you include in your plan.

 Naturally, you want to sell your product or service to every single one of the 7 billion-odd people on the planet.
 But for the purposes of marketing (traditional or digital) it’s always a good idea to get really specific.
 And you don’t have to limit yourself to just one target market; you can have as many as you want, as long as you can define them.

 Keep in mind that many social media and PPC advertising platforms allow you to target people beyond the usual demographics of age, gender and income.
 You now have the ability to focus your digital marketing campaigns on people in a particular city or suburb (in some cases, even within a few metres of your business).

-Facebook goes so far as to use metric such as interests, relationship status and life events (including a new job, engagement or whether you’ve recently moved).The more accurately you can picture your ideal customer, the easier it will be to craft a campaign that resonates with them.
+Facebook goes so far as to use metric such as interests, relationship status and life events (including new job, engagement or recently moved).The more accurately you can picture your ideal customer, the easier it will be to craft a campaign that resonates with them.